Broccode/acci_eaf/docs/FORMATTING.md

 3. **Don't disable pre-commit hooks** - they prevent CI failures
 4. **When in doubt, run `npm run format:fix`** - it fixes everything
 5. **Review formatting changes** before committing to understand what was wrong
+6. **Address Detekt issues promptly** - they indicate potential code quality problems
+7. **Use baseline files sparingly** - only for legacy code, not new development
+8. **Run `npm run detekt` regularly** during development to catch issues early

 ## 🚨 Common Issues & Solutions